 If you are unsure whether this course participates in the First Day program, please contact your instructor for clarification.

 Performance Assessment and Grading

 ASSIGNMENTs

-Quizzes (250 points) - Twelve (12) quizzes, each worth 25 points, for a total of 250 points or 25% of your final grade.
-The two quizzes with the lowest grades will be dropped.
+Class Participation and Quizzes (250 points) - Two (2) quizzes, each worth 25 points and 200 points for class participation.
+Overall, this totals 250 points or 25% of your final grade.